pjbiggs/SING_aotearoa_2019/README.md

 | cpManuka_35755 | AGAGGGGGCCGTGTACG  |   Australian  |        C        |     A     | 35700 | 35799 |
 | cpManuka_44986 | CGAGCACCATGGAAATA  |  South Island |        G        |     G     | 44950 | 45049 |

 If your sammple is from the geographic location you should see the DNA base in the column "Allele targeted" above.
-Unfortunately this is not absolute, but it fives you an idea.  we shall discuss this in a while
+Unfortunately this is not absolute, but it gives you an idea.
+We shall discuss this in a while, as this is a small exmaple to illustrate the principles of how this process can work.

 How do we do this by code?
-Type and run the following:
+Let's use and run the following:

 ```
+# these first two lines set the number of rows of data at the start and end of the output
+# these values can easily be changed if you need to
+# the last line does the work, and analyses the data over the region we have asked for

 options(showHeadLines=150)
 options(showTailLines=50)
 stackStringsFromBam(BamSort1, param=GRanges("NC_014570.1",IRanges(--start--,--end--)))
 ```

-Please replace the "--start--" and "--end--" with the values in the table below, and then run your code.  **Keeping the coma in between them is important, so please make sure it is there.**  This will print out the alignment for 100 bp in your region of interest to the console.
+Please replace the "--start--" and "--end--" with the values in the table below, and then run your code.  **Keeping the comma in between them is important, so please make sure it is there, otherwise it will not work.**  This will print out the alignment for 100 bp in your region of interest to the console.

+### Getting an idea of the mapping as a whole

-## What did we learn?
+## What did we learn from this?